minimo-io/braaay-front-site/README.md

   - Show price with PIX discount (or lowest possible price)
 - OTHER PRODUCTS PAGES: There are (not-yet-designed types of products), kits, presentes & experiences.

+- LOADER:

+  - Not its a basic setup, it would be better with a wine animation, over a overlayed screen in white (with blur)

 - Enable GraphQL debug mode.

 ### Bugs